justachillguy57/justachillguy57/README.md

-You can contact me through [discord](https://discord.com/app/), my user name is mr.ultra69 (forgive my past self for the outdated username 😅)
+You can contact me through [discord](https://discord.com/app/), my user name is mr.ultra69 (or message ne at the account bro_at_archlinux ) (forgive my past self for the outdated username 😅)